kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

       ![](images/sink-1.png)

-      > **Note**: If the test connection takes more than 3–4 minutes, follow the below steps.
+      > **Note**: If the test connection takes more than 3–4 minutes, follow the steps below.

       - Click on **Edit**.